 Cookies aren't just for Santa--they're great for neighbors too.
 Clean and cover any type of can that has a lid (baby formula cans work great) with festive scrapbook paper or wrapping paper.
 Grab your favorite cookie recipe and start baking with your family.

 Fill your Christmas cookie cans (to the brim please!) and deliver to smiling neighbors and friends.

 Dinnertime is crazy, especially during the holidays.
-Relieve your neighbors one night by ‘making’ them dinner: a frozen meal.
+Relieve your neighbors one night by ‘making’ them dinner--a frozen meal that they can just pop in the oven.
 If you have enough time, you can make a day of it and make a lot of frozen dinners . . . or just buy some.
 Either way, you can feel good knowing you’ve helped out your neighbor for one night.

 Tag idea: “‘What’s for dinner?’
 During the holidays we hear this a lot; just heat this [lasagna] until it is hot!”

 14. Get Wrapped Up in the Spirit of Giving